Signs And Symptoms Of A Klonopin Overdose

 Treatment Options After Overdose

-If a person overdosed on Klonopin, they may need further treatment for substance addiction or abuse.
-Long-term benzodiazepine abuse can result in physical and psychological dependence, which may require treatment to overcome.
+If a person overdosed on Klonopin, they may need further treatment for substance addiction or use.
+Long-term benzodiazepine use can result in physical and psychological dependence, which may require treatment to overcome.
 Addiction treatment usually involves a combination of medications and behavioral therapy.
 Currently, there are no government-approved medications to treat a benzodiazepine addiction, but tapering may be utilized.

 For severe benzodiazepine addiction, a process called tapering may be effective.
 Tapering involves gradually decreasing the dose of clonazepam or a similar benzodiazepine over time.
 This must be done in a hospital or inpatient treatment center where doctors can monitor progress and adjust dosage accordingly.
 Tapering can avoid uncomfortable symptoms of withdrawal and lessen dependence.